rrdaniels85/aqua-capstone-client/README.md

 [Link to Wireframes on Imgur](http://imgur.com/a/OL7fT)

+## Users

+In creating this application, I considered what my user would want.
+This application is primarily targeted at aquarium enthusiasts who keep a number of aquariums with many fish/animals in each aquarium.
+I knew that such a user would want a way to keep track of each individual tank and keep an inventory of the individual animals in each tank.
+This is particularly important when a user has a multitude of fish in each tank and it can become easy to lose track of the inhabitants or even count them as they are swimming around.
+This inspired my user stories which are listed below.

 ## User Stories

 MAIN
 1) As a user, I want to be able to successfully sign up and sign in so that I can use the application.
 2) As a user, I want to be able to sign out when I am done using the application so that I can exit my session.